AvaTax SDK JRE

 log4j.appender.STDOUT.layout.ConversionPattern=%5p [%t] (%F:%L) - %m%n

-Current example only shows the configuration to display logs at console only.
+The current example shows the configuration to display logs at console only.